 Posted April 18, 2019

 When was the last time you spared a minute to think about your oral health?
 It’s a weird question, isn’t it?
-Credit it to our upbringing or to our busy lifestyles, the maximum effort most of us put on our oral health is the mere brushing in the morning.
+Credit it to our upbringing or to our busy lifestyles, the maximum effort most of us put into our oral health is mere brushing in the morning.
 Thanks to bigger MNCs coming up with antiplaque mouthwashes, even skipping brushing is becoming more common.
 One might wonder, why is it important all of a sudden?
 The only botheration from poor dental hygiene, we believe to be the cavity.
 That’s only the start.

 As you already know, like many parts of our body our mouths are the breeding grounds for bacteria.
 Our bodies are meant to have a certain number of bacteria for proper functioning.
 The real issue arises when the number of bacteria crosses the right amount and causes infection.
 At times, with medicine usage, the saliva dries up.
-In times like these, the bacterial growth crosses the normal amount and can lead to serious ailments.
+In times like these, bacterial growth crosses the normal amount and can lead to serious ailments.
 There have been instances when oral infections lead to gum breakage.
-And these can aggravate in cases of HIV/AIDS and diabetes as infections become more severe.
+And these can aggravate cases of HIV/AIDS and diabetes as infections become more severe.

 Coming back to the initial question, will a poor lifestyle lead to poor oral health?